 Member of the Compensation Committee

 Christoph Tonini (CH/I/1969) has been a member of the Board of Directors at TX Group since July 2020.
-He is also a member of the Board of Directors at TX Markets and Goldbach and, beyond TX Group, at the Migros-Genossenschafts-Bund and Zürichsee Medien AG.
+He is also a member of the Board of Directors at Goldbach and, beyond TX Group, at the Migros-Genossenschafts-Bund, Zürichsee Medien AG and Mühlemann & Popp Online Media AG.
 Besides this, he is a voluntary member of the Board of Trustees at the children’s charity Right to Play.
 From 2013 until summer 2020, Christoph Tonini was Chief Executive Officer of TX Group.
 He first joined the business in 2003 as Head of Finance, before assuming responsibility for the Services division as well from 2004.
 From 2008 to 2012, he headed up the Newspapers Switzerland and Media Switzerland divisions and was responsible most recently for the Digital division and 20 Minuten.
 He was also Deputy CEO from 2007.
-Before joining TX Group, he held various positions at Ringier between 1998 and 2003.
+Before joining TX Group, he held various positions at Ringier between 1998 and 2003, last as CEO in Hungary and Romania.
 Christoph Tonini completed an MBA at the University of St. Gallen from 2001 to 2003.
 The trained offset printer also completed an engineering degree at the Swiss Engineering School for Printing and Packaging (esig) in Lausanne from 1990 to 1993.